ZationServer/zation/README.md

 - [Read the documentation @docs.zationjs.org](https://docs.zationjs.org)

 > If you really don't know how you can implement something after reading the documentation.
 Try to look in the documentation of the Zation API.
-If this not helps, you can send me a message to <a href="mailto:info@zation.de">info@zation.de</a>.
+If this not helps, feel free to contact me.

 ## License